What is Number Sense?

 Play Active Games

-Check out our brand new teaching resource – Ten Add Bowling Active Learning.
-All you need is a set of skittles, a flat surface and a ball.
-We found a Wooden Mini Bowling Set at Kmart.
+Check out our brand new teaching resource –Ten Add Bowling Active Learning.
+All you need is a set of skittles, a flat surface, and a ball.
+We found many different Mini Bowling Sets to choose from at Target.
 Alternatively, you could collect and reuse ten plastic bottles.

 After each bowl, ask your students to order the digit that they have knocked over to create the largest number possible!